Kosteron/Conky/README.md

 you may want to install this optionnal package :
  - calendar (required by conkyrc-calendar)
  - mocp (required by conkyrc-mini-moc-player)
+ - ffmpeg (required by conkyrc-mini-moc-player to fetching the album picture)
+ - fortune-mod (required by conkyrc-fortune)

 **2.** Clone this repository
 ```bash